ThiagoN13/tBook/app/README.md

 ### 1. Preview

-HiApp use webpack browser sync server to develop, Just run it in repo's root:
+tBook use webpack browser sync server to develop, Just run it in repo's root:

 ```
 $ npm run serve